knowledgeware/stripes-core-7-5-2020/doc/user-locales-switcher/User-locales-switcher.md

 # User Locales Switcher

-This document explains the implementation and archticher of "User Locales Switcher" module including back-end service.
+This document explains the implementation and structure of the "User Locales Switcher" module including background service.

 ## Table of contents